jeanbza/git-java-websiteskeleton/README.md

 - Travis CI will only run unit tests.
 Integration tests require spinning up a server and running the app.
 This may be a future addition to the repo
+- The java chef downloads from oracle (sigh).
+If your connection is slow or spotty, it may fail on a curl command.
+Give it a couple of shots (`vagrant provision` will do it) until the curl successfully completes